-If a new member does not make a selection within 30 days, MHS Health will assign that member to a provider.
+If a new member does not select a PCP within 30 days of enrollment, MHS Health will assign the member to a PCP.

 MHS Health provides female members with direct access to in-network women's health specialists in addition to access to their designated primary care provider.
-Medicaid SSI members may select a PCP or a specialist as their primary care provider.
+Medicaid SSI members may select a PCP or a specialist as their PCP.